MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui.md

 ## Step 0 - Set Up Development Environment

-1. Follow steps 1-4 of [Set up your development environment][WindowsAppsWinui3ConfigureYourDevEnvironment].
-This guide describes the minimum system requirements, installing visual studio, enabling NuGet package source, and installing the WindowsAppSDK Extension for Visual Studio.
+1. Follow steps 1-4 of [Set up your development environment][WindowsAppsWinui3ConfigureYourDevEnvironment] to install Visual Studio, configure the NuGet package source, and install the Windows App SDK Extension for Visual Studio.
-1. Install [WebView2 Runtime][Webview2Installer] or any [Microsoft Edge (Chromium) non-stable channel][MicrosoftedgeinsiderDownload] installed on Windows 10 version 1803 \(build 17134\) or later.
+1. Install the [WebView2 Runtime][Webview2Installer] or any [Microsoft Edge (Chromium) non-stable channel][MicrosoftedgeinsiderDownload] installed on Windows 10 version 1803 \(build 17134\) or later.
 For more information about Windows 10, navigate to [Windows Update: FAQ][MicrosoftSupport12373].
 1. To access all developer-specific Visual Studio features, turn on [Developer Mode][WindowsUwpGetStartedEnableYourDeviceForDevelopment].

 ## Step 1 - Create Project